 What is Youth Villages’ LifeSet program?

-LifeSet is an intensive, community-based program that acts as a bridge from foster care to successful adulthood for young people who turn 18 in foster care.
-It is a comprehensive program that help young people in many areas of their lives including relational permanency, housing, mental and physical health, career and employment, life skills and education.
+LifeSet is a community-based program that acts as a bridge to successful adulthood for transition-age youth.
+It is a comprehensive, evidence-based program that helps young people in many areas of their lives including interpersonal connectedness, housing, mental and physical health, career and employment, life skills and education.
+The program was launched in 1999 as the Youth Villages Transitional Living Program and was later renamed LifeSet.

 Why is helping transition-age youth important?

-Still approximately 20,000 young people reach adulthood in child welfare systems around the country every year without family support.
-They are preparing to leave foster care on their own, and statistics show us that they face an array of negative outcomes.
-They are more likely to be homeless, less likely to complete their education, less likely to earn a living wage, more likely to have their own children younger.
+Still, approximately 15,000 young people reach adulthood in child welfare systems around the country every year without family support.
+They are preparing to leave foster care on their own, and statistics show they face an array of negative outcomes.
+They are more likely to be homeless, less likely to complete their education, less likely to earn a living wage and more likely to have their own children younger.

 When and where did LifeSet originate?

-What is Youth Villages’ commitment to transition-age youth?
+What is Youth Villages’ commitment to young people who turn 18 in foster care?

 Is LifeSet an evidence-based program model?

-In a randomized controlled trial, leading research firm MDRC found LifeSet program participation increases earnings, economic well-being, and employment, reduces homelessness, improves mental health, and reduces domestic and partner violence.
-A second randomized trial is about to begin, and quasi-experimental research is also underway.
+Yes.
+In a randomized controlled trial, leading research firm MDRC found LifeSet participation increases earnings, economic well-being, and employment, reduces homelessness, improves mental health, and reduces domestic and partner violence.

-How many young adults have been served by LifeSet program?
+How many young adults have been served by LifeSet program and what are the outcomes?

-Since 1999, LifeSet has helped more than 20,000 young people.
+Since 1999, LifeSet has helped nearly 35,000 young people across the country.
 It is the largest program of its type in the United States.
-Youth Villages will help almost 5,000 young people in transition-age services this year.
+Youth Villages helped more than 7,400 young people through transition-age services in 2025.

 Where is LifeSet provided?

-LifeSet is now offered through direct Youth Villages services in Alabama, Arkansas, Arizona, Georgia, Kentucky, Mississippi, Massachusetts, New Hampshire, North Carolina, Oklahoma, Oregon, and Tennessee.
-The LifeSet program model is provided through partnerships with innovative agencies and high-performing nonprofits in Connecticut, Illinois, Louisiana, Missouri, Nevada, New Jersey, New York City, Ohio, Pennsylvania, Washington and Washington, D.C.
-LifeSet is used as the model for state extension of foster care in Louisiana.
+LifeSet is now offered through direct Youth Villages services in Arkansas, Arizona, Georgia, Kentucky, Massachusetts, Mississippi, New Hampshire, North Carolina, Oklahoma, Oregon and Tennessee.
+The LifeSet program model is provided through partnerships with innovative agencies and high-performing nonprofits in Connecticut, Illinois, Louisiana, Missouri, Nevada, New Jersey, New York City, Ohio, Pennsylvania, Washington and the District of Columbia.
+LifeSet is used as the model for extended foster care in Louisiana.

 Who can participate in LifeSet?